Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Area of Effect: One creature
 Saving Throw: Neg.

-The Gray One touches <PRO_HISHER> victim enforcing the creature to make a Saving Throw vs. Death or be transformed into dust.
+The Gray One touches <PRO_HISHER> victim forcing the creature to make a Saving Throw vs. Death or be transformed into dust.
 This transformation is instantaneous and irreversible.
 There is also a good chance that this will destroy some if not all of the items that the creature is carrying.

 ====================================================================================================================================================================